10 Rooftop Solar and Storage Predictions for the Next Decade

 10. The dawn of commercial and industrial storage

 Residential battery storage began to take off about two years ago when leading inverter and battery companies released well-integrated turnkey solutions.
-The benefits were initially time shifting energy use … and then the blackouts happened.
+The benefits were initially time-shifting energy use — and then the blackouts happened.
 The same growth will happen for C&I customers when leading inverter companies release their own storage systems based on existing solar inverters.
-Timeframe 1-2 years.
+Timeframe: 1-2 years.

 Solar, storage and wind are near the top of the Project Drawdown list when it comes to reducing the CO2 emissions that cause global warming.
 I remain confident that our industry will continue to step up as the most practical, impactful and cost-effective solution to this existential problem.